tom-mi/iBrew/README.md

 # iBrew

+iKettle 2.0 and Smarter Coffee Interface

 ## Introduction

-iBrew: iKettle 2.0 and Smarter Coffee Interface
-iBrew: Python interface to iKettle 2.0 and Smarter Coffee

-This includes a console, monitor, and command line interface.

-iKettle 2.0 tested only
+iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
+It includes a console, monitor, and command line interface. iKettle 2.0 tested only

-Alpha

 ### Requirements